 The recommended charge procedure is constant current charge with charge termination based on rate of temperature increase (dT/dt), together with a maximum allowed pressure and pack temperature.
-Nilar battery packs can be charged with power ranging from zero up to fast charging with 3C.
-As a standard charge, the recommended charge rate is 0.3C with a rise in temperature, dT/dt, corresponding to 0.3°C in 2 minutes.
-The charge procedure can be used for charging battery packs with battery pack temperature in the range of -20°C to +50°C. Within this temperature range, a fully discharged battery is recharged within 3.5h.
-Charging shall be terminated when either the maximum allowed battery pack temperature or pressure is reached, which are 58°C and 5.5 bar, respectively.
+The charge procedure can be used for charging battery packs with battery pack temperature in the range of -10°C to +40°C. Within this temperature range, a fully discharged battery is recharged within 3,5 hours.

-The state of charge of a Nilar battery pack during storage slowly decreases with time due to self discharge.
+The state-of-charge (SOC) of a Nilar battery pack during storage slowly decreases with time due to self-discharge.
 The self discharge is caused by internal electrochemical reactions that slowly discharge the battery.
 The self discharge rate is high over the first days of storage, but then levels out to a few percent per month depending on temperature.
 The rate of self discharge is increased at elevated temperatures and decreases at low temperatures.
 A fully charged Nilar battery pack stored at +20°C will lose about 6% capacity after one day and 13% capacity after 28 days.
 Parasitic loads on the battery from charger, load and electronic systems will increase the rate of capacity loss during storage.
-This is common with all NiMH chemistries.
+This is common with all Hydride (NiMH) chemistries.

 Cycle life is the number of charges and discharges a battery can achieve before the discharge capacity drops to a predetermined capacity.
 A number of circumstances have to be considered when estimating cycle life.
-The largest impact on the cycle life comes from the battery pack temperature, depth of discharge and the charge procedure.
+Among the most important are temperature, charge method, charge and discharge rates, depth-of-discharge (DOD) and environmental aspects.
+The largest impact on the cycle life comes from the battery pack temperature, the charge procedure, and the SOC operating window.
 The more shallow a battery is cycled, the higher the number of cycles until the battery is unable to sustain the required service.